nikitavoloboev/moonbit/README.md

 #### [Slidebox](https://itunes.apple.com/us/app/slidebox-photo-manager/id984305203?mt=8) - Photo & Album Organizer

 - Use the app to quickly delete bad photos and sort photos into albums quickly.
-I try have all the photos in my Photos library be placed in some library and this app lets me easily do that.
+I try have all the photos in my Photos library be placed in some folder and this app lets me easily do that.

 ### Learn

 #### [Books](https://www.apple.com/ibooks/)

-- Aside from PDFs that I read in PDF Expert, I also read `.epub` books which this app handles well.
-It also syncs my notes and highlights as I read the book.
+- Use it listen to audiobooks I downloaded because Audible is too expensive.
+As well as read books with `.epub` extension.

 #### [V for Wiki](http://v-for-wiki.com) - Wiki reader